sparkyb/pype/readme.txt

 Astute observers will note that I have not really come up with anything terribly original myself.
-However, through observing other editors and IDEs, and recieving great suggestions from users, I think that PyPE has managed to acquire some very useful features.
+However, through observing other editors and IDEs, and receiving great suggestions from users, I think that PyPE has managed to acquire some very useful features.
 Generally, I have written PyPE primarily for myself, so if tools have a particular aesthetic or design, it's so that look and work according to how I think they should (the exception being how